rxng8/Faster-R-CNN-Research/README.md

 # Faster R-CNN Research and Implementation

 As the title, this repo is for Faster R-CNN implementation.
-The algorithm is mainly based on [this article](https://towardsdatascience.com/faster-r-cnn-object-detection-implemented-by-keras-for-custom-data-from-googles-open-images-125f62b9141a)
+The algorithm is mainly based on [this article](https://towardsdatascience.com/faster-r-cnn-object-detection-implemented-by-keras-for-custom-data-from-googles-open-images-125f62b9141a) and [this article](https://www.analyticsvidhya.com/blog/2018/11/implementation-faster-r-cnn-python-object-detection/)

 # Installation:
 1. Install Anaconda if you have not already.